Steps to Apply

 - Step 4: Read the detailed information about the program:

-- Step 5: Review the FAQs, attend a webinar or in-person information session (optional)
+- Step 5: Review the FAQs, attend an information session webinar (optional)

 - Step 6: Complete the online application in Submittable

 Please read this overview for information on the program, eligibility, the purpose of the funds, the application, the review criteria, and further application resources and contact information for Jerome Foundation.

 As a starting point for applying, please read this overview and additional information in the tabs.
 You may also download this same information in a single PDF.

 Find out more about the Fellowship Program through Information Sessions with Jerome program staff.

 For questions about eligibility, please email your questions or make an appointment with program staff prior to April 15, 2020.
 For questions about the guidelines or the application, email or call Andrea Brown at 651-925-5615 through May 6.

 2021 Program Overview